scottopolis/gatsby-theme-publisher/demo/README.md

-# Demo site for gatsby-theme-tailwindcss
+# Demo site for gatsby-theme-publisher

 A demo site which is using the theme in a very basic configuration.